symfony/symfony-docs/configuration.rst

 #.
 Use the :doc:`Reference Section </reference/index>`;
 #.
 Use the ``config:dump-reference`` command.

-For example, if you want to configure something in Framework, you can see an example dump of all available configuration options by running:
+For example, if you want to configure something related to the framework bundle, you can see an example dump of all available configuration options by running:

 .. code-block:: terminal